EN Banner

 Hörgshlíðarlaug

-This pool is located in the Mjóifjörður and it is the perfect place for a stop to recharge your batteries for your next Icelandic adventures.
-Surrounded by the mesmerizing view of the fjords, Hörgshlíðarlaug is a man-made, very well-maintained pool so people can have a relaxing stop to connect with nature.
+This pool is located in the Mjóifjörður, and it is the perfect place to stop to recharge your batteries for your next Icelandic adventures.
+Surrounded by the mesmerizing view of the fjords, Hörgshlíðarlaug is an artificial, well-maintained pool so people can relax to connect with nature.

 Drangsnes

-In the Westfjords you will find a little town with about 67-70 inhabitants.
-The town is approximately 30 km away from Hólmavik which is another nice stop that you can take.
-The Drangsnes pools are the local attraction and they consist of three tubs filled up with natural hot water from a nearby borehole.
+In the Westfjords, you will find a little town with about 67-70 inhabitants.
+The city is approximately 30 km from Hólmavik, another excellent stop you can take.
+The Drangsnes pools are the local attraction, and they consist of three tubs filled with natural hot water from a nearby borehole.

-No matter which part of Iceland you are visiting and during what season are you there, bathing in a hot spring is always a good idea for you.
-Bathing in a hot spring is a Viking tradition that you can not miss in Iceland.
+No matter which part of Iceland you visit and during what season you are there, bathing in a hot spring is always a good idea.
+Soaking in a hot spring is a Viking tradition you can not miss in Iceland.

-If you want to visit some of the lagoons and hot springs check our website or write us an email to include some relaxations spots in your itinerary.
+If you want to visit some lagoons and hot springs, check our website or email us to include some relaxation spots in your itinerary.

 Follow us